 These tests are usually performed in a doctor's office or at a hospital.
 Nurses or medical technicians typically perform an EKG.
 And sonographers, who are specially trained to operate ultrasound machines, typically perform an echo.
-The doctor then interprets the test results.
+A doctor then interprets the test results.

 Getting ready for an EKG or echo

-Before having an EKG or echo, tell your doctor or nurse about all the medications you are taking.
+Topics to discuss.
+Before having an EKG or echo, tell your health care team about all the medications you are taking.
 Also ask whether you should take them on the day of the test because some may affect the results.

 Otherwise, no preparation is necessary before an EKG or a basic echo.
 Rarely, your doctor may recommend a transesophageal echocardiogram (TEE).
-In this echo, the ultrasound device is placed at the end of a thin, flexible tube.
+In this type of echo, the ultrasound device is placed at the end of a thin, flexible tube.
 This tube is inserted through the mouth and down into the esophagus.
 You will be asked to not eat or drink anything for several hours before a TEE.

 During the procedure

 What should I wear?
 When having an EKG or echo, you will need to remove your clothing from the waist up.

 During an EKG, a nurse or medical technician will place stickers called leads or electrodes on your chest.
 Then, wires will be connected to them.
 These leads collect details about your heart’s electrical activity.
 The activity is normal when the heart has 60 to 100 beats per minute and shows a normal rhythm and wave pattern.

-An EKG usually takes about 5 to 10 minutes.
 During that time, you will be asked to stay still.
-You may also need to hold your breath for some of the time or lie flat on your back.
+You may need to hold your breath for some of the time or lie flat on your back.
 This will help get a better reading from the machine.

-An echo usually takes 30 minutes to 1 hour to complete.
-During the test, you will lie on your side on a table and remain still.
+During an echo, you will lie on your side on a table and remain still.
 The ultrasound technician will apply a small amount of gel to your chest.
 Then, the technician will move the wand-like transducer around your chest to create images of your heart.

 After the procedure